MarcusHoltz/immich-setup/README.md

 The first option, `Make changes outside of Immich, import your existing folders`, does not move your files.
 They stay where they're at and appear in Immich.

-> This option is refered to as an External Library in Immich.
+> This option is referred to as an External Library in Immich.

 * * *